BULLETIN BOARD Updated 6/6/2023

-DUMP REMINDER: Residents must sign in- Town of Draper bags must be purchased at the dump for garbage.
-Clean loose recyclables may be thrown in the recycling dumpsters- please cooperate with the attendant as we have strict rules from Waste Management or they fine us!
+>WINTER SEASON DUMP HOURS ARE SATURDAYS 9AM-Noon, CLOSED IF TEMPS ARE 20 BELOW.
+Town of Draper bags must be purchased at the dump for garbage- the prices are now $3 for large bags and $2 for the small bags.
+Clean loose recyclables of acceptable type may be thrown in the recycling dumpsters- please cooperate with the attendant as we have strict rules from Waste Management or they fine us!

 Draper is a town in Sawyer County, Wisconsin, United States.
 The population is 242, according to the official 2020 Census result.
 The unincorporated communities of Draper, Loretta, and Oxbo are located in the town.